 - 1/4 cup maple syrup or raw honey

 - 1/2 cup cacao powder

 - 1 tsp pure vanilla extract

 - 1/4 cup chocolate chips

 - Cook quinoa as per package instructions.
+Follow my how to cook quinoa on the stove or Instant Pot quinoa method for perfect results.
 Let it cool to room temperature so you do not end up with scrambled eggs.:)

 - Preheat oven to 375 degrees F and line muffin tin with liners or use silicone muffin tin.
 Spray with cooking spray.

 - In a large mixing bowl, whisk the eggs.
 Add milk, applesauce, coconut oil, maple syrup, cacao powder, vanilla, baking powder and salt; whisk well to combine.
 Add cooled quinoa, almond meal, coconut flakes and chocolate chips; stir well to combine.